centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/configuration.md

 ### Configure data layers

 You can add any external data layer to Centreon GeoView by going to `Administration > Extension > Map`.
-The layer mechanism is the same that the tiles provider: we're compatible with tiles map (TMS).
+The layer mechanism is the same as that of the tile provider: we are compatible with tiles map (TMS).

-Most of the time, the data layer configuration will consist in:
+Most of the time, the data layer configuration will consist of:

 - Defining the URL,
 - Setting your token,
-- Adding any extra parameters in a JSON format.
+- Adding any extra parameters in JSON format.

 ![image](../assets/graph-views/geo_datalayers_conf_form.png)